Selloff or Market Correction? Either Way, Here's What to Do NextSee Overvalued Stocks

 By Nick Carey

-LONDON (Reuters) - European carmaker Stellantis (NYSE:STLA) joined on Monday bigger rival Volkswagen (ETR:VOWG_p) and others in warning about the worsening outlook for auto demand and rising costs, wiping billions of euros off the sector's market value.
+LONDON (Reuters) -European carmaker Stellantis (NYSE:STLA) on Monday joined bigger rival Volkswagen (ETR:VOWG_p) and others in warning about the worsening outlook for auto demand and rising costs, wiping billions of euros off the sector's market value.

-Aston Martin's shares plunged as much as 20% to their lowest in nearly two years.
+Aston Martin's shares plunged as much as 28% to their lowest in nearly two years.

 The latest warnings follow Volkswagen's announcement late on Friday that it was cutting its 2024 profit outlook for the second time in under three months.
 Its shares were down a little over 2.8% in mid-morning trading on Monday.

-But high inventories and weak sales as Stellantis has somehow misjudged its cash cow market has forced it to both cut production while also offering deep discounts on the vehicles depreciating on dealer lots across America.
+But high inventories and weak sales as Stellantis has somehow misjudged its cash cow market has forced it to cut production while also offering deep discounts on the vehicles depreciating on dealer lots across America.

-Where traditional European automakers' problems intersect is rising competition from Chinese rivals who can develop better, cheaper EVs much faster than Volkswagen, Stellantis or Renault can.
+Where traditional European automakers' problems intersect is rising competition from Chinese rivals who can develop better, cheaper EVs faster than Volkswagen, Stellantis or Renault can.

 They are also struggling to sell the EVs they are making, while investing large sums to develop new, more affordable models.